Distracted Pedestrians May Spell Danger For Drivers

-Locally, pedestrian fatalities represented 16 percent of total traffic fatalities in both Washington and Oregon in 2012, with 55 pedestrian fatalities in Oregon and 72 in Washington.
+Locally, pedestrian fatalities represented 16 percent of total traffic fatalities in both

 "A mounting number of studies show a clear correlation between distracted pedestrians and unsafe behavior while crossing intersections," Osterberg said.
 "Just as it is with driving, distractions of any kind can lead to accidents."

 Interestingly, those listening to headphones walked faster than undistracted pedestrians.